fls-bioinformatics-core/pegs/docs/source/inputs.rst

 TADs file
 =========

-The TADs (topologically associating domains) file is a BED file containing intervals which defines a set of TAD boundaries to be used in a supplementary enrichment analysis.
-This supplementary analysis uses the TAD intervals instead of the genomic distances.
+The TADs (Topologically Associating Domains) file is a BED file containing intervals which defines a set of TAD boundaries to be used in a supplementary enrichment analysis.
+This analysis uses the TAD intervals instead of the genomic distances.

 The files need to contain four columns with chromosome, start and end positions, and a name, for example: